Leaving the Roast - Glenn Conjurske

 But those who leave a good place usually profess that they are going out to find a better one.
 It most often happens, however, that they find instead a worse one.
 One reason for this is that there is a God in heaven, and a God who will not be mocked.
 When men are ungrateful and unappreciative of the good place he has given them, and must leave it for a “better,” he makes it his business to put them in a worse.
 When men leave the roast, he makes it his business to make them long for the smoke of it.

 But another reason why those who leave a good place often find a worse one lies in the discontented souls themselves.
 The passions of lust or pride are too strong to allow reason to be heard.
 Those passions warp their vision.
 The bad place on the other side of the fence looks better to them than the good place they are in.
-They trade in a Cadillac for a Volkswagon, so they can have a bigger car.
+They trade in a Cadillac for a Volkswagen, so they can have a bigger car.
 This is common, especially in young people.
-A little driving in the Volkswagon, however, usually serves to teach them that the Cadillac was bigger after all.
+A little driving in the Volkswagen, however, usually serves to teach them that the Cadillac was bigger after all.

 Pride and lust work hand in hand in discontented souls, but one or the other of them will usually predominate.
 Where lust predominates, the hankering for the grass on the other side of the fence may predominate.
 Where pride predominates, it is only the desire to be outside the fence.
 Pride leaps the fence merely to be outside, though it may know well enough there is nothing better on the other side.
 Those who leave the roast for swine’s husks purely on the basis of lust are more easily cured.
 Those who do so for pride’s sake may be well nigh incurable.
-They will drive the Volkswagon all their days, and stoutly maintain that it is bigger than the Cadillac.
+They will drive the Volkswagen all their days, and stoutly maintain that it is bigger than the Cadillac.
 In either case the cure will be found at the end of a long, hard road of bitter experience.
 This is where the prodigal son found it.
 This is where Naomi found it.
 She left the “house of bread” (Bethlehem) for the land of Moab, and came back saying, “The Almighty hath dealt very bitterly with me.”
 Those who leave the house of bread for the sake of lust will have a long and bitter road ahead, but those who leave it for pride’s sake will probably have a much longer and more bitter one.

 But there is a better way than any of this.
 Instead of acting on the wrong passions, we ought to cultivate the right ones.
 The right ones are gratitude for a good place, and, if the place is not so good as we would like, faith and patience.
 This was David’s way when he dwelt in the wilderness, and in dens and caves of the earth.
 This was Joseph’s way when he languished in the prison.
 But pride and lust and unbelief make men impatient.
 They will not wait for the Lord to improve their place, or give them a better one, but must off to find one themselves.
-Pride and lust would have slain Saul and taken the kingdom—-and David might well have pleaded that it was no pride in him which supposed he was more fit for the throne than Saul was—-but faith and patience waited.
+Pride and lust would have slain Saul and taken the kingdom—and David might well have pleaded that it was no pride in him which supposed he was more fit for the throne than Saul was—but faith and patience waited.
 Another old proverb would serve impatient and rash folks well, if they would but heed it.
 It says, “A stone that is fit for the wall, is not left in the way.”
 And observe, this is not true merely because the world has found out the truth of it.
 It is true because men generally recognize true worth, and if men do not, God does.
 It is true therefore because there is a God in heaven.
 By faith we may securely take the lower place, for if there is a God in heaven, and we are fit for a higher place, God will surely say to us, “Go up higher.”
 This he will do in his own time, however, and pride and lust will never wait for him.
 Pride and lust will never lie in the field, but must climb up to find a place in the wall, whether they are fit for the wall or not.
 But if we thus act on the wrong passions, and gad about to find a better place for ourselves, God will often insure that we find a worse one.
 If we cultivate the right passions, and make it our business to be fit for the better place which we want, God will give us that better place, when patience has had its perfect work.

 Patience had its perfect work in David and in Joseph.
 Impatience had its perfect work in the prodigal son, and in many another who has left a good place for a bad one.
-Two different men have told me, when they left this church—-one of them in a flood of tears—-that they had no hope of finding another church like it, and yet they must be gone.
-They were leaving a good place, in other words, believing in their own hearts that they could only find a worse one—-deliberately leaving a better place for a worse one.
-I am not sure what moved one of them—-unless it were his wife.
+Two different men have told me, when they left this church—one of them in a flood of tears—that they had no hope of finding another church like it, and yet they must be gone.
+They were leaving a good place, in other words, believing in their own hearts that they could only find a worse one—deliberately leaving a better place for a worse one.
+I am not sure what moved one of them—unless it were his wife.
 The other, I believe, simply wanted to be somebody.
 He wanted a place for which he wasn’t fit, and off he went to look for one.
-He would have done better to labor to deserve the place which he wanted—-for he could certainly have had it where he was if he had been fit for it.
+He would have done better to labor to deserve the place which he wanted—for he could certainly have had it where he was if he had been fit for it.
 But pride always thinks itself fit, and so thinks itself deprived of what it deserves.